yandex-cloud/k8s-csi-s3/README.md

 * Bad performance for big files, okayish performance for small files
 * Files can be viewed normally with any S3 client
 * Doesn't create directory objects like s3fs or GeeseFS

-#### s3backer (experimental*)

-* Represents a block device stored on S3
-* Allows to use a real filesystem
-* Files are not readable with other S3 clients
-* Support appends
-* Supports compression before upload (Not yet implemented in this driver)
-* Supports encryption before upload (Not yet implemented in this driver)

-*s3backer is experimental at this point because volume corruption can occur pretty quickly in case of an unexpected shutdown of a Kubernetes node or CSI pod.
-The s3backer binary is not bundled with the normal docker image to keep that as small as possible.
-Use the `<version>-full` image tag for testing s3backer.

 ## Troubleshooting